honjay88/smt/README.md

 Hybrid APP Sample
 ===================================

-This sample demonstrates how to use SMT/coded by ioinic2,typescript,cordova and some other function tips.</br>
+This sample demonstrates how to use SMT/coded by Angular2,ioinic2,typescript,cordova and some other function tips.</br>
 See below lists.

 Introduction
 ------------

 function:</br>
-1.login</br>
+1.Login service</br>
+2.Ping service</br>
+3.Wwitch language</br>
-2.slot check</br>
+4.Slot check</br>
-3.problems that can take photos for upload</br> etc.....
+5.An error occured during operation that can take photos for upload</br> 6.SignalR supported by backend service,it can receive data and dr aw charts</br>
+7.define Configurations

+etc.....

 Pre-requisites
 --------------
+- Angular2
 - ioinic2
 - typescript
 - cordova
+- Backend service depended by you choose language,such like C#,JAVA...........

 Screenshots
 -------------